jrswab/archivatory/README.md

     die("ERROR: Could not connect. " . mysqli_connect_error());
 }
 ```

-### Set Us As A Peer!
-In order to keep Archivatory from becoming just another "holder-of-files" make sure to set us as one of your IPFS peers:
-`ipfs swarm connect /ip4/139.99.131.59/tcp/6537/ipfs/QmYUTAbwZWck3LW9XZBcHTz2Jaip3mGfYDt3LTXdPLEh23`

 ### Full setup script is in the works.
 #### Configure IPFS
 ```